ManojkuSahu/OTC/Challenge2.md

 # OTC
+Steps for Challenge#2

-Create an AWS EC2 instance
+	0) Create an AWS EC2 instance

 	1) enabled the instance Meta-data